alviaantony/git-test/README.md

-This is to test the working of GIT.
+This project is to test the working of GIT.